Docker Image

 command can be used.COPY localfile containerfile

-– switch user touid
+– change the user touid

 user.
 The lastUSER uid

-directive also specifies as which user the container will run by default.CMD command
+directive also specifies which user the container will run as by default.CMD command

 – runcommand

-as default command when starting the container.- ‘WORKDIR dir` – specifies current working directory, last working directory will be used as initial directory in a running container.
+as the default command when the container is started.- WORKDIR dir` – specifies current working directory, last working directory will be used as initial directory in a running container.

-Example of Dockerfile:
+Example for Dockerfile:

 FROM debian:buster